• Skip to primary navigation

 Ingredient Notes

-• Lentils: Mujadarrah uses brown or green lentils.
-Any other type of lentil, including red lentils, are not suitable substitutes because they cook too quickly.
+• Lentils: This mujadara recipe uses brown or green lentils.
+Any other type of lentil, including red lentils, is not a suitable substitute because they cook too quickly.

 soaked brown lentils in a bowl